-Since August 2016, beneficiaries of protection are generally obliged to take up their place of residence within the Federal State in which their asylum procedures have been conducted for a maximum period of three years (see Freedom of Movement).
-In several Federal States beneficiaries of protection are also obliged to reside in a specific municipality, also for a maximum period of three years.
-This obligation can be lifted for certain reasons e.g. for family-related reasons or for education and employment purposes.
-As long as the obligation is valid, social benefits are generally only provided in the respective Federal State or in the respective municipality.
+Since August 2016, beneficiaries of protection are generally obliged to take up their place of residence within the Federal State in which their asylum procedures have been conducted for a maximum period of three years (see Freedom of movement).
+In these cases, social benefits are only provided in the respective municipality.